In a time of great transition on our planet,

 Remembering ourselves as beauty makers and artists of our lives, embracing our innate capacity to be a cooperative component in creating a more beautiful and harmonious world for all.

-Awakening Our Inner Divinity
+Inner Divinity

 Recognizing that we are not separate from nature and that we all carry the essence of divine creation within us–fully human, fully divine.
 “God” is not outside us, but with and all around us.